funcool/clojure.jdbc/README.rst

 - Add ability to extend all behavior between some type is set as parameter to prepared statement and retrieved from resultset thanks to ``ISQLType`` and ``ISQLResultSetReadColumn``.
+- Refactored jdbc.types namespace (rename QueryResult to ResultSet and put each type in their own namespace and add additional util functions for each type).

 Version 0.1-beta4